KKshitiz/Awesome-UI-Templates/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->
 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing style of this list.

-For details on how to contribute, see [Contributing](link to contribute.md)
+* Fork this repository.
+* Add designs/links (Don't forget to backlink to the author's work)
+* Comment on Issue or Pull Request, asking @all-contributors to add a contributor:
+  * @all-contributors please add \<username> for \<contributions>
+  * \<contribution>: See the [Emoji Key (Contribution Types Reference)](https://allcontributors.org/docs/en/emoji-key) for a list of valid contribution types.

 ## Sources
 * [Dribbble](https://dribbble.com/)
 * [Behance](https://www.behance.net/)

 ## Disclaimer
 All the above works belong to their respective creators and owners.
-I don't take ownership of any of these designs nor aim to make monetary benefit from it.
+I don't take ownership of any of these designs nor aim to make monetary benefit from it. <br>If you are the author/know the author, request for credits and we'll be more than happy to link to your original work.

+Cheers!

 <hr>